filecoin-project/filecoin-docs/docs/mine/lotus/benchmarks.md

    > Resolving deltas: 100% (51531/51531), done.
    ```

 1. The `lotus` binary must be built and within the `~/lotus` repository folder.
-If you just cloned the repository now, or have misplaced the `lotus` binary, build the project:
+If you just cloned the repository or have misplaced the `lotus` binary, build the project:

    ```bash
    cd ~/lotus